pocketcalculator/bicep-templates/log-datacollection/customLog-howto.md

 ![Data Collection Rule Data Source](./img/dcr-data-source.png)

-Once this rule has been created, the data should appear via a Kusto query of the target table within 5 mintes of sending.
+Once this rule has been created, the data should appear via a Kusto query of the target table within 5 minutes of sending.

 The transform setting can be tuned if required.
-Note the resulting data formating may change in your table if the rule is changed during ingestion.
+Note the resulting data formatting may change in your table if the rule is changed during ingestion.

 ![Custom Log](./img/custom-log.png)